SpareTimeGizmos/Elf2K/README.md

-# Elf2K
+# Spare Time Gizmos COSMAC Elf 2000

+##Overview

-The Spare Time Gizmos’ COSMAC Elf 2000 is a reproduction of the original COSMAC Elf as published in the pages of Popular Electronics magazine, August 1976, and the Elf 2000 was itself published in the August and September 2006 issues of Nuts and Volts magazine.
+The Spare Time Gizmos COSMAC Elf 2000 is a reproduction of the original COSMAC Elf as published in the pages of Popular Electronics magazine, August 1976.
+The Spare Time Gizmos Elf 2000 was itself published in the August and September 2006 issues of Nuts and Volts magazine.

 Although I tried to keep the look and feel of the original, I had no hesitation about updating the Elf 2000 with the “latest” in hardware.
 Unlike its ancestor, the Spare Time Gizmos’ COSMAC Elf 2000 features: